eugene-kim806/3DVWS_2025/README.md

 ✅ Lesion-wise Dice Score & Hausdorff 95 computation
 ✅ 3D Slicer-compatible output for visualization
 ✅ Inference comparison with BraTS 2024 baseline model

+---

+## 🏗️ Project Structure

+---

+## 📊 Results

+---

+## 📈 Visualizations

+---

+## 🔮 Future Work

+---

+## 🧑‍💻 Author

+---

+## 📄 License

+This project is for academic use only.
+Please refer to the BraTS License Agreement for dataset usage.